How to Submit Your Website to Google

 Search Console offers you website stats including:

-• Keywords and phrases that drive the most traffic to your site.
+• Which keywords and phrases that drive the most traffic to your site.

 • Google search page views and impressions from your pages.